 Similar to the way climate change impacts cardiac and skin health, it also affects the pulmonary system, due to increasing temperatures, exposure to pollen or mold allergens and disruption of ecosystems.
 Additionally, the raised temperatures expand the concentrations of ground-level ozone and particulates, which, combined, might aggravate the severity of rhinosinusitis, asthma, chronic obstructive pulmonary disease (COPD) and respiratory tract infections.
 Indeed, it has been documented that heat-wave-related mortality was found to be higher among those with chronic respiratory disease, even among hospitalized patients and children.

 Many policies have the potential to reduce greenhouse gas emissions and produce major health co-benefits while confronting climate change.
-In 2015, the WHO Executive Board determined an action plan based on 4 key notes: Partnerships, Awareness rising, Science/Evidence and Support implementation for public health response.
+In 2015, the WHO Executive Board determined an action plan based on 4 keynotes: Partnerships, Awareness raising, Science/Evidence and Support implementation for public health response.

 Another example is India, where energy-related carbon dioxide emissions were reduced over recent decades through economic restructuring, enforcement of existing clean air laws by the nation’s highest court, agricultural adaptation strategies, and renewable energy programs.